Waterfountain10/YukimiDate/README.md

 ## Author

-This website was created by William (Me) as a heartfelt invitation for Yukimi.
+This website was created as a genuine date invitation (it worked).